 NBA Betting Tips for Back-to-Backs

 In the last five seasons the best win percentage teams had on zero days rest was 46.4% in 2015.
-And while 2015 and 2016 saw teams on no days rest post winning records against the spread, 2019 is on pace to blow that number out of the water.
+And while 2015 and 2016 saw teams on no days rest post winning records against the spread, 2019 saw a regression on both fronts.